 - Provide notice – The people you invite need enough time in advance to make sure they can make the meeting and have time to prepare.
 Ideally a week in advance is the best notice.

 - Be consistent – From the outset you need to have a clear agenda and an efficient approach.
 Create your date, time and agenda and stick to it.
-If you continually move the time and date and change the agenda you will quickly lose the interest of your attendees.
+Don’t continually move the time and date and change the agenda.
+This will quickly lose the interest of your attendees.

 - Be inclusive – Make sure you have included all the right people and ensure they either have an input or clear interest in the meeting purpose.
 Inviting people with no obvious links to the purpose of the meeting will create confusion.